↓ Skip to Main Content

 Evicting a Tenant: What To Do

-By Adam T. Sherwin, Esq.
-Posted on June 15, 2020 Posted in Massachusetts Landlord/Tenant Law Blog Tagged with evictions, landlord resources, summary process
+Adam T. Sherwin, Esq.
+Jun 15, 2020 Tagged with evictions, landlord resources, summary process

 Evicting a tenant is the process required for obtaining possession of rental property.
 Evictions, known in Massachusetts as summary process, are done through an expedited court process; most often brought in Housing Court or District Court.
 A recent news article more »